nagothunandini3512/terraform/RUNBOOK.md

 1. Terraform provisions a **dedicated EKS cluster** for that environment (from the Terraform repo, typically using an environment-specific `.tfvars` or workspace — check the repo for the exact variable naming before applying).
 2. ArgoCD is installed on that cluster.
 3. A separate ArgoCD Application is created for that environment.
-4. The Application references the same TwentyCRM Helm chart but points at that environment's values file (`Dev-values.yaml`, `Staging-values.yaml`, `Production-values.yaml`).
+4. The Application references the same TwentyCRM Helm chart but points at concerned environment's values file (`Dev-values.yaml`, `Staging-values.yaml`, `Production-values.yaml`).

-> ⚠️ **2am checklist:** Before syncing anything, always confirm which cluster your `kubectl`/`argocd` context is pointed at.
-Deploying prod values to a dev cluster (or vice versa) is the most common late-night mistake — run `kubectl config current-context` and `argocd context` first.

 ---

 ## 4. Verifying the Deployment

-Do all of the following — don't stop at the first green checkmark.

 ### 4.1 Access the Application
 Terraform outputs the Application Load Balancer (ALB) URL after apply.
 Open it in a browser.
 - ✅ TwentyCRM login page loads → deployment successful.
-- ❌ Inaccessible or error → move to Section 6 (Troubleshooting).

 ### 4.2 Verify via ArgoCD Dashboard
 Terraform also outputs the ArgoCD Load Balancer URL.
 Log in with the initial admin credentials (from the Kubernetes secret):